smilyutin/AIPerformance/README.md

 # DeepEval Security Testing Starter

-A comprehensive testing framework for evaluating LLM responses on API security topics using DeepEval and **Ollama** (local LLM).
+A comprehensive testing framework for evaluating LLM responses on API security topics using DeepEval and OpenAI.

 ## 🔐 Overview